vpayno/exercism-workspace/go/nucleotide-count/dna-doc.md

 func (d DNA) Counts() (Histogram, error)
 ```

-Counts generates a histogram of valid nucleotides in the given DNA\.
-Returns an error if d contains an invalid nucleotide\. / Counts is a method on the DNA type\.
-A method is a function with a special receiver argument\.
-The receiver appears in its own argument list between the func keyword and the method name\.
-Here\, the Counts method has a receiver of type DNA named d\.
+Counts generates a histogram of valid nucleotides in the given DNA.
+Returns an error if d contains an invalid nucleotide. / Counts is a method on the DNA type.
+A method is a function with a special receiver argument.
+The receiver appears in its own argument list between the func keyword and the method name.
+Here, the Counts method has a receiver of type DNA named d.

 ### func \(DNA\) [IsValid](<https://github.com/vpayno/exercism-workspace/blob/main/go/nucleotide-count/nucleotide_count.go#L20>)